RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

 \textbf{Implementation}.
-The calibration set is selected by prioritizing successful jailbreak prompts and split from the target dataset to simulate high-quality test case annotations, maintaining a default size of 100.
-We then extract hidden states from the middle layers (15-18 out of 32) of the LLMs and average scores on them, as numerous studies have shown that middle layers effectively capture rich semantic information for representation extraction~\cite{zou2023representation,zhang2024adversarial,pan2025hidden,wei2025rega}, and apply PCA to reduce the dimensionality to 64.
-These selection strategies will be further discussed in RQ 3.
+The calibration set is created by uniformly sampling from the source datasets with balanced category labels, maintaining a total size of 100.
+We extract hidden states from the middle layers (15--18 out of 32) of the LLMs and average the resulting coverage scores across layers, as other studies have shown that middle layers effectively capture rich semantic information for representation extraction~\cite{zou2023representation,zhang2024adversarial,pan2025hidden,wei2025rega}.
+For safety representation extraction, we apply PCA to reduce the dimensionality to 64.
+These selection strategies are also further discussed in RQ 3.